amitskidrow/44_cogniwide_task1/README.md

 - `DB_NAME`

 Default values are provided in `docker-compose.yml`, but you can override them using a `.env` file or by exporting them before running Compose.
+If `DATABASE_URL` is not explicitly set, it will be assembled from the variables above at runtime.

 ## Project structure
 ```